A Brief Look At Every Ferrari “P” Car, From 250 to 499

 This car chassis 0816 won Le Mans overall twice, in 1963 as a 250 P and in 1964 upgraded to a 275 P, the only Ferrari to do so.
 It also won the Sebring 12 Hours overall in 1964.

-A evolution of the 250 P, the 275 P was introduced in 1964 along with the 330 P. The 275 P had a 3.3 liter V12 that was less powerful than the 4.0 liter 330 P, but it was lighter and had better handling.
-The 275 P was every bit as competitive as the 250 P, and most importantly won Le Mans despite it’s smaller engine compared to the 330 P. The 275 P also raced against the still in-development Ford GT40 at the Nurburgring and Le Mans, and while the early GT40’s were plagued by reliability issues, the Ford’s would soon be their strongest rival.
-After a very successful 1964 season where Ferrari won all of the major races except the Targa Florio (which they skipped), most of them were sold to customers and six were converted to “lightweight roadster” spec with a lower windshield and a lower or no roll hoop.
+An evolution of the 250 P, the 275 P was introduced in 1964 along with the 330 P. The 275 P had a 3.3-liter V12 that was less powerful than the 4.0-liter 330 P, but it was lighter and had better handling.
+The 275 P was every bit as competitive as the 250 P, and most importantly won Le Mans despite it’s smaller engine compared to the 330 P. The 275 P also raced against the Ford GT40 at the Nurburgring and Le Mans, but the early GT40s were plagued by reliability issues.
+After a very successful 1964 season, in which Ferrari won all the major races except the Targa Florio (which they skipped), most of the cars were sold to customers, and six were converted to “lightweight roadster” specification, featuring a lower windshield and either a lower or no roll hoop.
 The roadster spec did not adhere to the FIA’s rules, but as the World Championship was over, most of the remaining races in 1964 were not sanctioned by the FIA.

 Specs: 3.3 Liter Colombo V12, 320 horsepower, 185 MPH top speed, 1,664 pounds dry weight